uphy/agent-sync/docs/logging.md

 ## Configuration Methods

-You can configure logging behavior in three ways:
+You can configure logging behavior in two ways:

 ### 1. Command-Line Flags